bankjaneo/XivMitmDocker/readme.md

     container_name: xiv-mitm-latency-mitigator
     image: bankja/xivlm:latest
     environment:
-      - MITIGATOR=true # Change to false if only want route game traffic.
+      - MITIGATOR=true # Default to true.
+Set to false when need to disable XivMitmLatencyMitigator script.
-      - LOCAL=false # Default to true / false when not use within LAN (VPN only).
+      - LOCAL=true # Default to true.
+Set to false when not use within LAN (E.g. Connect through VPN only).
+      - LEGACY=false # Default to false.
+Set to true if you want to use iptables-legacy.
-      - VPN=true # Change to true if you use on your private VPN server.
+      - VPN=false # Default to false.
+Set to true if you use this on private VPN server.
       - VPN_INTERFACE_1=wg0 # Find by using "ip a" command.
       # - VPN_INTERFACE_2=wg1
+      # - VPN_INTERFACE_3=<Add many VPN interfaces as you want.>
     volumes:
       - /etc/localtime:/etc/localtime:ro
     network_mode: host
     cap_add:
       - NET_ADMIN
-    restart: always
+    restart: unless-stopped
+    logging:
+      driver: "json-file"
+      options:
+        max-file: "1"
+        max-size: "10m"
 ```

 -----